 P-n junction solar cells were invented in 1954 by researchers at Bell Laboratories---Daryl Chapin, Calvin Fuller, and Gerald Pearson---who developed the first practical silicon solar cell\cite{Chapin1954JAP}.
-In this day and age, the solar cells have been widely adopted for generating electrical power from sunlight.
-While solar cells have achieved practical success, the theoretical understanding of photocurrent still has notable gaps---particularly regarding the qualitative influence of the built-in potential of the p–n junction on the photocurrent.
-Since photocurrent generation arises from the charge separation of photoexcited carriers due to the asymmetric band diagram of the p-n junction, it must depend on the magnitude of the built-in potential.
+In this day and age, solar cells have been widely adopted for generating electrical power from sunlight.
+While solar cells have achieved practical success, the theoretical understanding of photocurrent still has notable gaps---particularly regarding the qualitative influence of the built-in potential of the p-n junction on the photocurrent.
+Since photocurrent generation arises from charge separation caused by the asymmetric band diagram of the p-n junction, it must depend on the built-in potential.